-The bill amends Section 44-1-7 of the General Laws concerning state tax officials, specifically addressing interest on delinquent tax payments and limitations on audit periods.
-It establishes that, starting January 1, 2026, the interest rate on all delinquent tax payments, including but not limited to sales and trust fund taxes, will be capped at twelve percent (12%) per annum, with no exclusions.
-This cap will serve as both a floor and a ceiling for interest rates, ensuring consistency in their application.
-The interest rate assessed will be based on the date of notification of delinquency rather than the original tax obligation date.
+The bill amends Section 44-1-7 of the General Laws concerning state tax officials, specifically addressing interest rates on delinquent tax payments and limitations on audit periods.
+It establishes that, starting January 1, 2026, the interest rate on all delinquent tax payments, including sales and trust fund taxes, will be capped at twelve percent (12%) per annum, with no exclusions.
+This cap serves as both a floor and a ceiling, ensuring consistency in the application of interest rates.
+The interest rate applied will be based on the date of notification of delinquency rather than the original tax obligation date.

-Additionally, the bill limits the tax administrator's authority to audit taxpayers, setting a three-year limit for ordinary tax returns and a seven-year limit for cases involving fraud.
-Under no circumstances shall the tax administrator initiate or conduct an audit, investigation, or tax collection for any period exceeding ten years from the date of the original filing or required filing deadline, whichever is later.
-The tax administrator is also prohibited from requesting filings or attempting to collect tax liabilities for any period exceeding seven years, regardless of whether a formal audit has been initiated.
-These limitations shall apply without exception.
+Additionally, the bill introduces new limitations on the tax administrator's authority to audit taxpayers.
+The audit period for ordinary tax returns is limited to three years from the date of filing, while cases involving fraud are limited to seven years from the date of filing.
+Under no circumstances can the tax administrator initiate or conduct an audit, investigation, or tax collection for any period exceeding ten years from the date of the original filing or required filing deadline, whichever is later.
+Furthermore, the tax administrator is prohibited from requesting filings or attempting to collect tax liabilities for any period exceeding seven years, regardless of whether a formal audit has been initiated.
+These limitations apply without exception.

 Statutes affected: